Vertical farming: What you need to know

 Shipping containers

-If you have a limited space, you can consider stacking old shipping containers on top of each other.
-These are best for growing indoor plants, sprouts and micro greens using LED light bulbs.
+If you have limited space, you can consider stacking old shipping containers on top of each other.
+These are best for growing indoor plants, sprouts, and micro greens using LED light bulbs.
 Recycled shipping containers may be cheaper to start a vertical farm compared to building a different house.
-You can easily place lighting, heating and ventilation structures for environment control.
+You can easily place lighting, heating, and ventilation structures for environmental control.

 Deep farms

 Deep farms are what you would consider as an underground farm.
-Its best method to rehabilitate abandoned mining shafts or tunnels.
-Compared to on surface vertical farms are cheaper.
-It is because temperature and humidity are more constant and require little energy to maintain.
+It is the best method to rehabilitate abandoned mining shafts or tunnels.
+Compared to on-surface vertical farms are cheaper.
+This is because temperature and humidity are more constant and require little energy to maintain.
 You can get 7-9 times more food in an underground farm than a conventional farm for a similar piece of land.

-Smart farming technology like use of sensors and Iot can help you to set up smart green houses.
+Smart farming technology like sensors and IoT can help you set up smart greenhouses.
 You can control the enclosure’s environmental factors for optimal growing conditions.
 You will control airflow, temperature, light, and moisture or plant nutrition.
-You will then place your hydroponic, geoponics or aquaponics farm inside.
-A smart greenhouse can be made of glass, Ultra violet treated polythene or other translucent equipment.
+You will then place your hydroponic, geoponics, or aquaponics farm inside.
+A smart greenhouse can be made of glass, ultraviolet-treated polyethylene, or other translucent equipment.

 Best crops of soilless farming